-Select the cloning vector by clicking the browse () button.
-Once the sequence has been selected, click Finish.
-The CLC Genomics Workbench will now create a sequence list of the fragments and vector sequences and open it in the cloning editor as shown in figure 19.3.
+The CLC Genomics Workbench will now create a sequence list of the selected fragments and vector sequences (if you have selected both fragments and vectors) and open it in the cloning editor as shown in figure 19.2.

 When you save the cloning experiment, it is saved as a Sequence list.
 See section 10.7 for more information about sequence lists.
-If you need to open the list later for cloning work, simply switch to the Cloning (\overline{o}) editor at the bottom of the view.
+If you need to open the list later for cloning work, simply switch to the Cloning ( $\overline{o}$ ) editor at the bottom of the view.